The Macro Outlook for w/c 29 January 2024

 Outlook for the week ahead

-This week, the US Treasury will auction and settle approx. $415bn in ST Bills and FRN’s raising approx. $94bn in new money.
-The US Treasury will also auction the 20-Year Bond and 30-Year TIPS this week – both will settle next week.
+This week, the US Treasury will auction and settle approx. $539bn in ST Bills, Notes, and Bonds raising approx. $29bn in new money.
+The US Treasury will also auction the 10-year TIPS and the 20-year Bond this week – to settle at the end of the month.

-QT this week: Approx $13bn in ST Bills will mature on the Fed balance sheet this week and will be reinvested.
+QT this week: Approx $9.3bn in ST Bills will mature on the Fed balance sheet and will be reinvested.
+Approx $27.4bn in ST Bills, Notes, Bonds, and TIPS will mature and roll off the Fed balance sheet.

 More detail (including a calendar of key data releases) is provided in the briefing document – download the pdf below: